-The ACLU of Hawai'i seeks current third-year law and graduate degree students, recent law graduates and students with graduate level degrees (master level degrees and above) to sponsor for a paid one year fellowship to start in Fall 2023.
-We also welcome applications from candidates who have a bachelor's degree and equivalent public policy and legislative experience for a minimum of two years.
+The ACLU of Hawai'i seeks current third-year law students and recent law graduates to sponsor for internally funded or externally funded one- or two-year legal fellowships to start in Fall 2024.
 The Fellowship offers a unique opportunity to gain experience working with leading civil liberties advocates on exciting and rewarding matters in a supportive environment.